Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: World Values Survey

-\item Dimension 2 - Second factor.
-It is mainly related to the influence of two variables: overall \texttt{happiness} (V10) and the \texttt{post-materialism} index (Y002).
-The top of the vertical axis corresponds to low level of happiness and with materialist societies, while the bottom corresponds to high level of happiness and post-materialist societies.
-Other variables have a negligible effect on the second dimension.\footnote{ {\ In the original \cite{IngWel2005} Cultural Map this second dimension was capturing the spectrum of countries' characteristics from \emph{traditional} to \emph{secular-rational values}. ``Traditional values emphasize the importance of religion, parent-child ties, deference to authority, absolute standards and traditional family values.
+In the original \cite{IngWel2005} Cultural Map, this second dimension captures the spectrum of countries' characteristics from \emph{traditional} to \emph{secular-rational values}. ``Traditional values emphasize the importance of religion, parent-child ties, deference to authority, absolute standards and traditional family values.
 People who embrace these values also reject divorce, abortion, euthanasia and suicide.
 Societies that embrace these values have high levels of national pride and a nationalistic outlook.''
-A downward shift represents a movement away from traditional values and toward more secular-rational values.
-In our case, the \emph{traditional} vs \emph{secular values of societies} dichotomy is strongly mediated by happiness.}} \end{itemize}
+A downward shift represents a movement away from traditional values and toward more secular-rational values, strongly mediated by happiness.
+In our case, the \emph{traditional} vs \emph{secular values of societies} dichotomy is mediated strongly by happiness, creating a discrepancy with the \cite{IngWel2005} analysis.
+This may be attributed to specific choices made by \cite{IngWel2005} and not replicated in our analysis, e.g. a possible re-balancing of the data using weights provided by the WVS or a synchronization of the analyses along the longitudinal dimension of the previous WVS waves, which are considered by \cite{IngWel2005} and not by the present study.

-In this sense, the position of the countries in the factor map (depicted in Figure \ref{fig:map6}) describes a cultural topology: the further away from the origin a country is, the more the national culture of that country is explained by the interplay of the two components; the closer a country is to one particular component, the more it is explained by that particular component only.
-For consistency with the original \cite{IngWel2005} analysis, the hybrid geographical/religious classification of countries is maintained and displayed with different colours.\footnote{ {\ In our sample Estonia is the only Baltic country.
-Since \cite{IngWel2005} were combining World Values Survey and European Values Study data, all Baltic countries were represented.}}
+\end{itemize} Using the above interpretation of the PCA components, the position of the countries in the factorial map depicted in Figure \ref{fig:map6} describes a cultural topology: the further away from the origin a country is, the more the national culture of that country is explained by the interplay of the two components; the closer a country is to one particular component, the more it is explained by that particular component only.
+For consistency with the original \cite{IngWel2005} analysis, the hybrid geographical/religious classification of countries is maintained and displayed with different colours.